ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_2_Eng.md

 ##### Description

 This is a socket file's path created for Altibase server to connect with the external procedure agent.
 If the external procedure uses, the session creates a socket file with socket_sessionID when creating an external procedure agent.
 The socket file is automatically deleted when the session is colsed normally.
-And, be careful not to delete this file
+And, be careful not to delete this file.

 ### Account Security Properties